 Short-term inpatient respite hospice care is provided in an approved inpatient hospice facility, hospital or nursing home for no more than 5 consecutive days for any given episode of respite.
-It is allowed to relieve family members or other primary caregivers of the primary caregiving duties.
-A primary caregiver is an individual, designated by the member, who is responsible for the 24 hour care and support of the member in his or her home.
-A primary caregiver is not required to elect hospice if it has been determined by the hospice team that the member is safe at home alone at the time of the election.
+It is allowed to relieve family member's/enrollee's or other primary caregivers of the primary caregiving duties.
+A primary caregiver is an individual, designated by the member/enrollee, who is responsible for the 24-hour care and support of the member/enrollee in his or her home.
+A primary caregiver is not required to elect hospice if it has been determined by the hospice team that the member/enrollee is safe at home alone at the time of the election.